-North Ayrshire Council is changing the way it delivers Social Services to give people who need care increased independence, greater choice and the ability to direct their own support.
-The changes – known as ‘Personalisation’ – mean that services are flexible and tailored to individuals’ needs.
+North Ayrshire Council is changing the way it delivers services to give people who need care increased independence, greater choice and the ability to direct their own support.
+The changes, known as 'Personalisation', mean that services are flexible and tailored to the individual's needs.
 Personalisation means that people have more choice and control in how their services are designed and receive support that is most suited to them.

 Individuals are more involved in agreeing:

 - the outcomes they want to achieve

 - the services they want to meet their needs